 - 5100 ISSUANCE OF BONDS: Used to record the face amount of the bonds that are issued.
 Short-term debt proceeds should not be classified as revenue.
-When a school district issues short- term debt (debt with a duration of less than 12 months) that is to be repaid from governmental funds, a liability (notes payable) should be recorded in the balance sheet of the fund responsible for repayment of the debt. - 5101 ISSUANCE OF BONDS (RE-FUNDING ONLY) - QUALIFIED ZONE ACADEMY BONDS: Bond issuances approved in accordance with Rule 87 (92NAC87) Regulations Governing Qualified Zone Academy Bonds Allocation. - QUALIFIED SCHOOL CONSTRUCTION BONDS: Bond issuances approved in accordance with Rule 87 (92NAC87) Regulations Governing Qualified Zone Academy Bonds Allocation. - PREMIUM ON THE ISSUANCE OF BONDS: Proceeds from that portion of the sale price of bonds in excess of or below their par value.
-The premium represents an adjustment of the interest rate and will be amortized using revenue account 6200.
-(Discounts on bonds are now coded to expenditure object 925 Discount on the Issuance of Bonds.) - TAX ANTICIPATION NOTES: Monies borrowed which will be repaid from future tax receipts. - FUND TRANSFERS IN: Used to classify operating transfers from other funds of the district. - 5300 PROCEEDS FROM THE DISPOSAL OF REAL OR PERSONAL PROPERTY: Proceeds from the disposal of school property or compensation for the loss of real or personal property.
-Any gain or loss on the disposal of property for proprietary or fiduciary funds is recorded in account 1930.
+When a school district issues short- term debt (debt with a duration of less than 12 months) that is to be repaid from governmental funds, a liability (notes payable) should be recorded in the balance sheet of the fund responsible for repayment of the debt. - 5101 ISSUANCE OF BONDS (RE-FUNDING ONLY) - QUALIFIED ZONE ACADEMY BONDS: Bond issuances approved in accordance with Rule 87 (92NAC87) Regulations Governing Qualified Zone Academy Bonds Allocation. - 5103 QUALIFIED SCHOOL CONSTRUCTION BONDS: Bond issuances approved in accordance with Rule 87 (92NAC87) Regulations Governing Qualified Zone Academy Bonds Allocation. - PREMIUM ON THE ISSUANCE OF BONDS: Proceeds from that portion of the sale price of bonds in excess of or below their par value.
+(Discounts on bonds are now coded to expenditure object 925 Discount on the Issuance of Bonds.) - TAX ANTICIPATION NOTES: Monies borrowed which will be repaid from future tax receipts. - 5200 FUND TRANSFERS IN: Used to classify operating transfers from other funds of the district.
+(Not available in the Special Building Fund or Qualified Capital Purpose Undertaking Fund.) - PROCEEDS FROM THE DISPOSAL OF REAL OR PERSONAL PROPERTY:Proceeds from the disposal of school property or compensation for the loss of real or personal property.
 Account 5300 should be used only for proceeds from the disposal of assets that do not have significant value.
 The reporting of major asset sales should be recorded as special items using account 6300.

-- INSURANCE ADJUSTMENTS: Funds received as settlements to insurance claims. - 5400 LOAN PROCEEDS: Proceeds from loans greater than 12 months. - CAPITAL LEASE PROCEEDS: Proceeds from capital leases. - OTHER LONG-TERM DEBT PROCEEDS: Proceeds from other long-term debt instruments not captured in the preceding codes (e.g., certificates of obligation).

-- CASH BALANCE FROM MERGED/DISSOLVED SCHOOL DISTRICTS: Cash transferred from other school districts that are merging with or dissolving into the school district. - OTHER NON-REVENUE RECIEPTS: All other non-revenue receipt items not otherwise classified, including refunds of overpayments (cash only).
+- SALE OF PROPERTY: Sale of school property - 5301 INSURANCE ADJUSTMENTS: Funds received as settlements to insurance claims. - LOAN PROCEEDS: Proceeds from loans greater than 12 months. - 5500 CAPITAL LEASE PROCEEDS: Proceeds from capital leases. - OTHER LONG-TERM DEBT PROCEEDS: Proceeds from other long-term debt instruments not captured in the preceding codes (e.g., certificates of obligation). - 5610 CASH BALANCE FROM MERGED/DISSOLVED SCHOOL DISTRICTS: Cash transferred from other school districts that are merging with or dissolving into the school district. - OTHER NON-REVENUE RECEIPTS: All other non-revenue receipt items not otherwise classified, including refunds of overpayments (cash only).
 Whenever possible, refunds should be abated against outstanding bills or claims. - CAPITAL CONTRIBUTIONS: Capital assets acquired as the result of a donation or bequest of an individual, estate, other government, corporation, or affiliate organization. - 6300 SPECIAL ITEMS: Used to classify special items in accordance with GASB Statement 34.
 Included are significant transactions or events within the control of the school district administration that are either unusual in nature or infrequent in occurrence.
 For some districts, these include the sale of certain general governmental capital assets; sale or lease of mineral rights, including oil and gas; sale of infrastructure assets; or significant forgiveness of debt by a financial institution.
 Special items may also include events that are not within the control of the district.
 In the governmental funds, these items should be separately captioned or disclosed. - EXTRAORDINARY ITEMS: Used to classify items in accordance with GASB Statement 34.
 Included are transactions or events that are outside the control of the school district administration and are both unusual in nature and infrequent in occurrence.
 For some districts, these include insurance proceeds to cover significant costs related to a natural disaster such as a fire, flood, tornado, hurricane, or hail storm; insurance proceeds to cover costs related to an environmental disaster; or a large bequest to a small government by a private citizen.